aiven/uptime-conference-2022/code-of-conduct.md

 **Unacceptable Behavior**

-Harassment and offensive behavior will not be tolerated in any form, whether in person or virtually, including, but not limited to, harassment based on gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or any other status protected by laws in which the conference or program is being held.
+Harassment and offensive behavior will not be tolerated in any form, whether in person or virtually, including, but not limited to, harassment based on gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or any other status protected by laws in the country in which the conference or program is being held.

 Harassment includes the use of abusive, offensive or degrading language, intimidation, stalking, harassing photography or recording, inappropriate physical contact, sexual imagery and unwelcome sexual advances or requests for sexual favors.
 Any report of harassment at one of our events, whether in person or virtual, will be addressed immediately.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 Anyone who witnesses or is subjected to unacceptable behavior should notify a conference organizer or a member of the working group at once.